genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Agilent Microarrays Normalisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Action**: to perform normalisation of Agilent microarray assays.
+**Action**: to perform normalisation of Agilent microarray assays.

 .. image:: images/agilent_normalisation.png

 For 1-channel Agilent microarrays, various procedures for background correction (e.g. "subtract", "half", "minimum", "normexp"), and between-array normalisation (e.g. "quantile", "scale"), can be applied.

 For 2-channel Agilent microarrays, procedures for within-array normalisation (e.g. "loess", "median") can also be applied.

+.. note:: **What is the difference between 1-channel and 2-channel microarray?**

+          Two-channel (or two-color) microarrays are typically hybridized with cDNA prepared from two samples (or two experimental conditions) that the scientists want to compare, e.g. disseased tissue vs. healthy tissue.
+These arrays samples are labeled with two different fluorophores, say Cy5 and Cy3 dyes, and will emit signal with different intensuty.
+Relative intensities of each fluorophore may then be used in ratio-based analysis to identify up-regulated and down-regulated genes

+          In single-channel arrays, also called one-color microarrays, each experimental condition must be applied to a separate chip.
+They give estimation of the absolute levels of gene expression and only a sigle dye is uded.

 Further, the normalised microarrays can be assessed using the Microarray QC Report application to detect and remove potential outliers.
-Normalised microarrays that are of good quality can then be processed for downstream processing such as Dose Response Analysis.
+Normalised microarrays that are of good quality can then be processed for downstream processing such as Dose Response Analysis or Test Differential Expression.

 The application is based on the limma_ R package.